benisde/forecasting_net_prophet/README.md

 <br> </br>

-Model for stock price forecast :
+Model for stock price forecast: <br>
 ![A screenshot of the result.](Images/Image09.png)

 <br> </br>

-Time series components of the model for the stock price forecast:
+Time series components of the model for the stock price forecast: <br>
 ![A screenshot of the result.](Images/Image10.png)

 <br> </br>